1972 World Series: Game 2

 The Game 2 hero was Athletics left fielder Joe Rudi, who smacked a home run and added a sparkling, game-saving catch up against the wall in the ninth inning on a ball hit by Denis Menke.
 Catfish Hunter pitched eight strong innings, consistently wiggling out of trouble, and also added an RBI single in the second off Ross Grimsley.
 The Reds' failure to produce in the clutch was as much the story as Rudi's heroics as Cincinnati had leadoff baserunners in five innings but only scored a run in the ninth.

 The Athletics scored a run in the second when George Hendrick beat out a double-play grounder after Sal Bando led off with a single.
 Hendrick went to second on a Dick Green single and scored on a close play at the plate on a Hunter single.
 Bert Campaneris followed with a hit and Green attempted to score, but was successfully thrown out at the plate by Pete Rose.
 The Athletics had four hits in the inning, but only scored one run.
 Rudi extended the lead to 2–0 with his home run in the 3rd.

 In the ninth, Tony Pérez led off with a base hit before Rudi's catch of Menke's drive for the first out.
 Oakland first baseman Mike Hegan then made another great defensive play when César Gerónimo, the next Reds hitter, lined a shot that appeared headed down the line for extra bases.
 Hegan dove for the ball, knocked it down, and dove for the bag, barely beating Geronimo.
 Pérez took second and scored on a Hal McRae single through the middle.
 Rollie Fingers then relieved Hunter and induced pinch hitter Julián Javier to pop out to Hegan in foul territory to end the game.
 The World Series home loss was Reds' seventh-straight, which included three in the 1961 World Series against the New York Yankees (at Crosley Field) and two in the 1970 World Series against the Baltimore Orioles.

-Jackie Robinson, the first black major league player of the modern era, made his final public appearance in Cincinnati before Game 2 (he died nine days later).
-In a brief speech, he expressed his desire to see a black manager in Major League Baseball, a color barrier that had not yet been broken.
+Prior to the game Jackie Robinson, the first black major league player of the modern era, made his final public appearance (he died nine days later) in an on-field ceremony to mark the 25th anniversary of his breaking of the color line.
+Former Reds radio announcer Red Barber, who had been with the Brooklyn Dodgers' broadcast crew for Robinson's inaugural 1947 season with that team, hosted the ceremony.
+In a brief speech (following introductory remarks by MLB commissioner Bowie Kuhn), Robinson expressed his desire to see a black manager in the majors, a color barrier that hadn't yet been broken.
 Two years later, Frank Robinson was hired in October 1974 to manage the Cleveland Indians to break that barrier.
 It would take until 1992 before another black manager, Cito Gaston, would win the World Series with the Toronto Blue Jays (Gaston would repeat this for Toronto the following year.)